rpng/rpng.github.io/README.md

 ...under construction...

-Robot Perception & Navigation Group (RPNG)
+Robot Perception & Navigation Group (RPNG) at University of Delaware (UD):

 Research on probabilistic sensing, estimation, localization, mapping, perception, locomotion, and planning for robots and XR